nadia-paz/apd311/README.md

 </details>

 <h2 style="color:#777;">2.
-Data Source and Aquisition</h2>
+Technology stack of the project</h2>
 <details><summary><i>Expand</i></summary>

 </details>

 <h2 style="color:#777;">3.
 Prerequisites</h2>
 <details><summary><i>Expand</i></summary>
-The project created on Ubuntu 20.04 with Python 3.11.
-To reproduce this project you need to have a Google Cloud Account (additional cost may apply).
-You need to install Docker and Docker Compose.
+To reproduce this project you need to have a Google Cloud Account (additional cost may apply), have Docker and Docker Compose installed, have at least 10GB of free space to load docker images and start the project.
 </details>

 <h2 style="color:#777;">4.
 Installations</h2>